mitin001/transcriber/blog/podcasts/brett-johnson/26-account-takeovers.md

 # [26](https://s3.amazonaws.com/writecomments.com/transcripts/3d2e7dd435dee557cdb38be81686f003.csv).
 Account Takeovers

-For a bank account takeover, a [criminal] needs to build a fullz.
+For a bank account takeover, a [criminal] needs to build a [fullz].

 > TLO and Delvepoint are both skip tracing software.
 It delivers the complete background check of that individual.
 Oftentimes includes driver's license scans, socials, all these, I mean, just a complete background check.
 Those are outstanding if a criminal has access to it.